 R1(config)#ip route 0.0.0.0 0.0.0.0 192.168.13.3 2

-By default a static route has an AD (Administrative Distance) of 1, that’s why I configured the second static route towards ISP2 to have an AD of 2.
-Having a static route with a higher administrative distance is also called a floating static route.
-When we look at the routing table of R1 this is what you’ll see:
+By default, a static route has an AD (Administrative Distance) of 1, that’s why I configured the second static route toward ISP2 to have an AD of 2.
+A static route with a higher administrative distance is also called a floating static route.
+When we look at the routing table of R1, this is what you’ll see:

 R1#show ip route static